Reverie Labs raises $25 million for its AI drug discovery platform

 Fewer than 12% of all drugs entering clinical trials end up in pharmacies, and it takes at least 10 years for medicines to complete the journey from discovery to the marketplace.
 Clinical trials alone take six to seven years, on average, putting the cost of R&D at roughly $2.6 billion, according to the Pharmaceutical Research and Manufacturers of America.

-These challenges are particular acute in oncology, where patient outcomes remain poor for many cancer subtypes.
-Off-target toxicities — adverse effects on tissue other than that desired — limit the effectiveness of many drugs and prevent them from being used in combination to circumvent resistance mechanisms.
+These challenges are particularly acute in oncology, where patient outcomes remain poor for many cancer subtypes.
+Off-target toxicities — adverse effects on tissue other than that desired — limit the effectiveness of many drugs and prevent them from being used in combination to circumvent disease resistance mechanisms.

 Reverie claims to have developed AI model architectures that can predict important molecular properties for drug discovery and optimization.
 Leveraging large-scale distributed training and transfer learning, in which a model stores knowledge gained while solving one problem and applies it to a related problem, the company develops special-purpose models that train on in-house datasets for things like bioactivity.